 What are the literacy levels of adults, and how does the United States compare to other countries?

-Average scores on the PIAAC literacy scale for adults age 16 to 65, by participating country and region: 2012
+Average scores on PIAAC literacy for adults age 16 to 65 for the United States and highest-performing countries: 2012–15

 Related Tables and Figures: (Listed by Release Date)